GeekMasher/geekmasher.dev/content/sec/quibble/22-12-08--quibble-intro.md

 This is where Quibble was born!

+The source code is available on [GitHub](https://github.com/GeekMasher/quibble) and the project is available on [crates.io](https://crates.io/crates/quibble).

 ## What is Quibble?

 Quibble is a Rust based open-source container analysis tool that reads and assesses various security, quality and noteworthy things about your configuration and setup.